Subprime Lending: What it Means, How it Works

 Subprime business loans vary from lender to lender.
 But overall, they work much like most small business loans.
 You receive funding upfront and repay it with interest over time.
 However, you’ll often have less time to pay back a subprime business loan than a traditional term loan.

-You may also like: working capital, short-term business loans
+You may also like: short-term business loans

 A flexible subprime lender will consider many variables when determining your loan’s interest rate.
 For instance, collateral, such as inventory, equipment, or real estate, will bring the interest rate down significantly.